 8. Maintenance, repairs, and improvements

 a.
 Generally, the property owner is responsible for providing all infrastructure on site in good working order at the beginning of the grazing term.
 The licensee is typically responsible for general maintenance to keep the infrastructure in working order throughout the grazing term.
 The grazing license should clearly specify these details.
 A dollar threshold may be specified in the license signifying when something goes beyond the responsibility of the licensee (maintenance) to the responsibility of the landowner (repair).
 An example of this might be the tenant conducting routine maintenance on a pump, but when the pump fails, the landowner repairs or replaces it.
 Another example could be the tenant maintains broken fence wire throughout the season but if a car crashes into the fence, knocking out gates and brace posts, the landowner replaces that.
 If the tenant will be responsible for building or maintaining fencing, the property owner should consider including fence specifications in the license.
-California Food and Agriculture Code § 17121 describes a Lawful fence as the following:
+California Food and Agriculture Code § 17121 (CITE) describes a ‘lawful fence”:

 A lawful fence is any fence which is good, strong, substantial, and sufficient to prevent the ingress and egress of livestock.
 No wire fence is a good and substantial fence within the meaning of this article unless it has three tightly stretched barbed wires securely fastened to posts of reasonable strength, firmly set in the ground not more than one rod apart, one of which wires shall be at least four feet above the surface of the ground.
 Any kind of wire or other fence of height, strength and capacity equal to or greater than the wire fence herein described is a good and substantial fence within the meaning of this article.
 The term “lawful fence” includes cattle guards of such width, depth, rail spacing, and construction as will effectively turn livestock.

 This lawful fence definition is a minimum standard.
-Some land owners might consider specifying spacing between t-posts (12 feet is an accepted standard), weight of t-posts (1.33 pounds/foot is an accepted standard), and number of wires (four to five is an accepted standard) when the lessee will be repairing and replacing fence, in order to maintain acceptable standards on site.
+Some land owners might consider specifying spacing between t-posts (12 feet is an accepted standard), weight of t-posts (1.33 pounds/foot is an accepted standard), and number of wires (four to five is an accepted standard) when the lessee will be repairing and replacing fence to maintain acceptable standards on site.
 Some agencies prefer to use “wildlife friendly” fences which may include smooth top and bottom wires at specific heights to allow for easier wildlife passage while still containing livestock.
 These fences can be compatible with cattle but are less compatible with sheep and goats.
 Any desired fence specifications should be detailed in the license.

 10. Additional limits or restrictions on ranching/farming practices

 c.
-Often a license will have language prohibiting use of offroad vehicles or limiting vehicle travel to designated roads.
-ATVs are an important management tool for many grazing operations used for everything from checking, treating, and gathering livestock to hauling nutrient supplements to checking and fixing fences.
+Often a license will have language prohibiting use of offroad vehicles (e.g., all-terrain vehicles) or limiting vehicle travel to designated roads.
+All-terrain vehicles (ATVs) are an important management tool for many grazing operations used for everything from checking, treating, and gathering livestock to hauling nutrient supplements to checking and fixing fences.
 Most of these activities cannot be limited to designated roads.
 It is important in the license to distinguish between recreation vehicle use and use of vehicles for management purposes.
-AVTs used for animal management and husbandry should be exempted from restrictions.
+ATVs used for animal management and husbandry should be exempted from restrictions.
 There may be instances of sensitive areas that should be avoided with ATVs, in which case, these areas should be clearly mapped and described in the license.

 11. Subcontracting